maxmlr/rpi-photobooth/remote/README.md

 - Uses MQTT notifications and gpio based push buttons

 - It connects to an existing WiFi network and to a specified MQTT server, then:
+    - subscribes / publishes to "photobooth/link/[register,available]"
-    - publishes "connected" to the topic "photobooth/remote"
+    - publishes to "photobooth/remote
-    - subscribes to the topic "photobooth/remote_callback"
+    - subscribes to "photobooth/remote/callback"
     (it assumes the received payloads are strings, not binary)

 - It will reconnect to the server if the connection is lost using a blocking